k4sh4n1/research/dissertation.md

 It is tempting for us to investigate and apply the simple practical concepts of structural dynamics into price action methodology.
 Price action resembles a story-telling about the two forces: bulls and bears.
 So, there are two dynamic forces being exerted on the system simultaneously: buyers and sellers.

+## Structural health monitoring (SHM)

+SHM installs sensors all around the structure to measure its responses.
+By analyzing the sensor signals, the structural characteristics are inferred.
+Based on structural characteristics, it is judged whether there is any structural anomaly.

 ## reference

 [1] Minimum Design Loads and Associated Criteria for Buildings and Other Structures (ASCE/SEI 7-22) https://www.asce.org/publications-and-news/asce-7